julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The dreamwalker’s protector.**

 From Celtic seers to Slavic midwives and Japanese shamans, mugwort has long guarded witches traveling between worlds.
 Burned before rituals, tucked into clothing, or brewed into tea before divination, this herb protects against nightmares, unwanted spirits, and even travelers on the astral plane.

+Shamans, midwives, witches—have always trusted mugwort as their companion when traveling between worlds.

 The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but parasitic spirits.